George Lucas announces run for 38th District

-HARBERT — Realtor George Lucas announced Monday he plans to run for Michigan’s 38th House District.
+HARBERT — Realtor George Lucas announced this past week he plans to run for Michigan’s 38th House District in 2024.
+He joins fellow Republican Kevin Whiteford of South Haven for announcing their candidacy for the seat that is occupied currently by Democrat Joey Andrews of St. Joseph, who won the seat this past year.

 Lucas, a R-Harbert, said his campaign will focus on creating economic diversity, protecting Lake Michigan and agricultural land, providing high-speed internet access to everyone in the community, improving school systems and increased the supply of workforce housing.